Team-Jamaica/BeeHave/README.md

 - Micah Kim
 - Jiajun Kang
 - James Lau

+## BeeHave Demo + Trailer
+If you would like to view a demo of our game, click <a href="https://youtu.be/CchChjdPBxs">here</a>
+If you would like to view a trailer of our game, click <a href="https://youtu.be/KSSRVLUagFs">here</a>

 ## Game Engine
 <p>The game is created entirely in Unity and Blender, and the user will use the WASD keys to control the bee. </p>